Jinger Duggar Recounts “Living in a Nightmare” During Josh Duggar’s Molestation Scandal - E! Online

-Jinger Duggar Vuolo is revealing what went down in the Duggar family six years ago, when an expunged police report accused brother Josh Duggar of molesting five underage girls as a teen.
-Jinger, now 27, reflected on how her life became "bad dream" as their family's scandal made national headlines.
+Jinger Duggar Vuolo is revealing what went down in the Duggar family six years ago, when an expunged police report accused her brother Josh Duggar of molesting five underage girls as a teen.
+Jinger, now 27, reflected on how her life became a "bad dream" as their family's scandal made national headlines.

 She and husband Jeremy Vuolo are telling all in their new book The Hope We Hold: Finding Peace in the Promises of God, which was published on Tuesday, May 4.
 Just days prior, Josh pled not guilty in federal court after being charged with child pornography crimes that allegedly occurred in 2019.